TeekshaHarish/EduQuest/README.md

-# CourseHub - React Course Management App
+# EduQuest - React Course Management App

 This web application showcases a list of courses and their details using React.